 What is Tallow?

 Tallow is a versatile, rendered form of fat primarily sourced from cattle, traditionally used in skincare due to its moisturizing and healing properties.
-Beyond skincare, tallow has various uses, including soap-making, cooking, candle-making, and even as a natural leather conditioner, making it a valuable, multipurpose product.
 Making tallow involves gently heating the beef fat to remove impurities, straining it, and cooling it to form a shelf-stable, pure tallow.

 Benefits of Tallow include: